 - Student loans

-Equitable Division of Debt
+Equitable Division of Debt in TX

 In dividing debt upon divorce, the court will look toward an equitable distribution of the debt.
 Considering what is fair, practical and possible, how property and debt is divided may not be exactly “equal” in monetary value.
 Our lawyers will work toward negotiation and settlement with debt companies where necessary.
 We can perform an investigation to ensure full disclosure.
 We can also work aggressively on your behalf to minimize your debt before, during and after a divorce.
 Your spouse’s debts can stick with you, so you want to resolve any disputes before your divorce is finalized.